jamesallen0351/jamesallen0351/README.md

 - 🇺🇸  I’m a veteran of the U.S. ARMY

-- 🎓  BBA in Business Management from Texas Statue University
+- 🎓  BBA in Business Management from Texas State University

 - 📫  How to reach me james.allen0351@gmail.com